2022年6月21日 星期二

 How to access and edit the efi folder

 I enjoy testing with different Linux Distros.
 So, each time when I install a new Linux Distro and uninstall it after testing, the EFI partition will be added with the grub of that distro.
-As times goes by I will be warned with the message the EFI folder is getting full that I need to edit it.
+As times goes by I will be warned with the message that the EFI folder is getting full and that I need to edit it.

 The following is how I edit the EFI folder.